 To reduce the amount of lead which a customer might normally be exposed to it is always recommended that users flush their faucets for a couple of minutes if the water has not been used in an extended period (6 or more hours) or several seconds (10 to 15 seconds) if it has been used recently before drinking or cooking with it.
 It is important to note that warm or hot water leaches lead out of piping and fixtures faster than cold water, so always use cold tap water for drinking or cooking with and then heat it.

 Monitoring for Lead

 The City of Fife, like Tacoma, does routine monitoring for the presence of lead in targeted homes, based on age and plumbing materials known to exist or commonly in use at that time.
-Fife is currently on a 3 year testing cycle, last monitoring occurred in the summer of 2013, with the next round of testing scheduled for July/August of this year.
+Fife is currently on a 3 year testing cycle; the last monitoring occurred in the summer of 2022.
 We began monitoring residential at risk customers in 1992 as part of the “Lead and Copper Rule.”
 Fife’s monitoring shows that we are in compliance with the State and Federal health standards as established under the Safe Drinking Water Act.
 To the City’s knowledge we have no lead water service lines or goosenecks, nor do we have any lead jointed water mains in our water system.
 These practices had generally been stopped before the formation of Fife’s water system.

 If you have questions or inquiries regarding the presence of lead in Fife’s drinking water, or any water quality issue, please call 253-922-9315.